xprogamer008/TheOtherHostRoles/README.md

 Create and idea by EXC4LIBUR<br>

-Assigned to: All but Doctor and Investigator<br>
+Assigned to: All but Nurse, Parademic and Investigator<br>

 The Necroview is a modifier that allows to see the teams of the dead players.<br>